 Known to be a deserted ghost village, Kuldhara is located near Jaisalmer and has been abandoned since the 19th century.
 It was established in 1291 by Paliwal Brahmins, known for their business acumen and agricultural knowledge.
 One night in 1825, all the people of Kuldhara and 83 nearby villages vanished all of a sudden.

-Tales about this mystery include the fact that Salim Singh, the minister of the state, once visited this village and fell in love with the beautiful daughter of chieftain wanting to marry her.
+Tales of this mystery include the fact that Salim Singh, the minister of the state, once visited this village and fell in love with the beautiful daughter of chieftain wanting to marry her.
 The minister threatened the villagers by saying that if they did not marry the girl to him, he would levy huge taxes.
-The chief of the village along with those of adjoining villages decided to abandon and migrate elsewhere to protect the girl’s honour.
+The chief of the village along with those of adjoining villages decided to abandon and migrate elsewhere to protect the girl’s honor.
 Nobody saw them leave nor did anyone figure where they went, they simply vanished.
 It is said that the villagers also cast a spell on the village as they left, cursing anyone who tried to inhabit the land.

 3. D’Souza Chawl in Mahim – Mumbai